Types of Small Rechargeable Batteries - 18650 Lithium Batteries, AA and AAA NiMH and NiCd Batteries

-Small backyard garden can be electronics free zone, but with the introduction of many useful tools and gadgets which help and ease many daily tasks, one must know few things about rechargeable batteries often found in devices like solar outdoor lights, automatic watering systems, fountains, various other pumps, timers etc.
+A small backyard garden can be an electronics-free zone, but with the introduction of many useful tools and gadgets which help and ease many daily tasks, one must know few things about rechargeable batteries often found in devices like solar outdoor lights, automatic watering systems, fountains, various other pumps, timers, etc.

 - physically abuse the batteries,